CamCha0928/plane-classification/README.md

 ## Model
 ***
-This file contains our models on the target variables Manufacturer and Family.
+This file contains our models on the target variables Manufacturer and Family in case "releases".

 ## Authors